 Employers do not need to pay extra for overtime hours to workers whose job is primarily intellectual and requires the exercise of discretion and judgment.
 Unfortunately for lawyers, this describes their jobs perfectly.

+- Firm meetings.
 Many big firms have weekly meetings to discuss firm matters.
 Lawyers cannot bill these firm meetings.

-Like commutes, you may or may not bill meals.
+- Meal breaks.
 You might bill a working lunch while you review documents for a discovery production.
 But you might not bill lunch with a colleague discussing trial strategy.

-Small Law Firms and Solo Practices
+Lawyers' Working Hours: Small Law Firms and Solo Practices

 Lawyers at small firms and solo practices have a different problem.
 They might operate more efficiently and have lower billing requirements.
 But lawyers at these firms might have more administrative responsibilities.